cning0506/DATA-310_Applied_Machine_Learning/Informal_Response_Feb_19.md

 This the image after applying the third filter.
 ![image_filter1](IR3_Filter3.png)

+The filter creates a high exposure effect, which makes the entire image looks a lot brighter.

 ### What are you functionally accomplishing as you apply the filter to your original array?

 ### Why is the application of a convolving filter to an image useful for computer vision?